bfilipov/review_crawler/readme.md

  On the product page we have almost all of the product information except the price and the stock info, which are loaded with additional ajax request.
-We need to find all selectors in the html for the needed fields, which are defined in the Product class in items.py and add them to the product's ItemLoader.
+We need to find all selectors in the html for the needed fields, which are defined in the ProductItem class in items module and add them to the ItemLoader instance.
  After that we load the item to the database and yield two requests for price/stock and reviews APIs.

  ```